ttulka/ddd-example-ecommerce-kotlin/README.md

 Note: Events are actually part of the domain, that's why they are in the package `..ecommerce.billing.payment` and not in `..ecommerce.billing.payment.events`.
 They are in a separate module to break the build cyclic dependencies: a dependent module (Listener) needs to know only Events and not the entire Domain.

-See this approach in an alternative branch: [modulith](https://github.com/ttulka/ddd-example-ecommerce/tree/modulith).

 ### Anatomy of a Service

 **[Service](http://udidahan.com/2010/11/15/the-known-unknowns-of-soa/)** is the technical authority for a specific business capability.